Nauvoo Expositor: Criminal indictment of Joseph Smith

-On May 23, Law obtained a grand jury indictment against Smith on the charge of polygamy from the Hancock County Circuit Court.
-Law swore that Smith had been living with Maria Lawrence "in an open state of adultery" since October 12, 1843.
+On May 23, a grand jury from the Hancock County Circuit Court issued a criminal indictment against Smith on the charges of perjury based on the statements of Joseph Jackson and Robert Foster.
+A second indictment, for "fornication and adultery", was issued based on the statements of William and Wilson Law who swore Smith had been living with Maria Lawrence "in an open state of adultery" since the prior October 12.